xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
-3.0.24: Aug 4,2013 	- Enhancement: (frankr) New fade in and fade out boxes on every effect.
+3.1.00: Aug 7,2013 	- Lots of stuff. ill update when i get back from store 3.0.24: Aug 4,2013 	- Enhancement: (frankr) New fade in and fade out boxes on every effect.
 Enter the number of seconds to either fade in/out.
 					- Enhancement: (sean) Started development of Piano Keyboard.
 This is not complete.
 Will eventually use an input file from
                            Audacity that will identify the polyphonic notes in a song.